General | Data | Testing | Vaccines

-Park City ID Cards can be used to Open a Checking Account, Access City Services and File a Complaint with Bridgeport Police.
+Park City ID Cards can be used to access City Services and File a Complaint with Bridgeport Police.

 Mayor Ganim, Senator Richard Blumenthal, City Council members and community leaders came together today to launch Bridgeport’s Municipal ID Card Program and to declare Bridgeport a ‘Welcoming City.’